-This course will develop understanding, perspective, competence and leadership in the use of technology in education and counseling.
-The course will provide students with hands-on experience and allow the student to gain a working appreciation of the value of this technology applied in his/her profession.
+This course will develop understanding, perspective, competence and leadership in the use of information technology in education settings.
+Part of the course will be offered over the Internet to provide students with hands-on experience and allow the student to gain a working appreciation of the value of this educational medium legal issues are explored.
+Fall, Spring